aqc-github/JiggyJoystick/README.md

 To contribute:
 1. Fork the repository or modify `~/ros2_ws/src/robot_orchestrator`.
 2. Update `main.py`, `assays.yaml`, or other files.
-3. Rebuild and test: `colcon build && ros2 launch robot_orchestrator robot_orchestrator_launch.py`.
+3. Rebuild and test: `colcon build && ./scripts/start_system.sh`.
 4. Submit changes via pull requests or update the workspace.

 ## License